Biden, McCarthy to hold pivotal meeting on debt ceiling as time to resolve standoff grows short

 “We’ll keep working,” said Steve Ricchetti, counselor to the president, as the White House team exited talks late Sunday.

-Earlier, Biden used his concluding news conference in Hiroshima, Japan, to warn House Republicans that they must move off their “extreme positions” over raising the debt limit and that there would be no agreement to avoid a catastrophic default only on their terms.
+Earlier, Biden used his concluding news conference in Hiroshima, Japan, to say he had done his part by agreeing to spending cuts and to warn, "It's time for Republicans to accept that there is no deal to be made solely, solely, on their partisan terms.”

-Biden said “it's time for Republicans to accept that there is no deal to be made solely, solely, on their partisan terms.”
-He said he had done his part in attempting to raise the borrowing limit so the government can keep paying its bills, by agreeing to significant cuts in spending.
-“Now it’s time for the other side to move from their extreme position."
+“Now it’s time for the other side to move from their extreme position," he said.

-GOP lawmakers have been holding tight to demands for sharp spending cuts with caps on future spending, rejecting the alternatives proposed by the White House for reducing deficits in part with revenue from taxes.
+GOP lawmakers have been holding tight to demands for sharper spending cuts with caps on future spending, rejecting the alternatives proposed by the White House that call for reducing deficits in part with new revenue from taxes.

+McCarthy has insisted personally in his conversations with Biden that tax hikes are off the table

 Republicans want to roll back next year's spending to 2022 levels, but the White House has proposed keeping 2024 the same as it is now, in the 2023 budget year.
 Republicans initially sought to impose spending caps for 10 years, though the latest proposal narrowed that to about six.
 The White House wants a two-year budget deal.